datagica/languages/README.md

 ## Overview

-An database of common language codes and names.
+A database of common language codes and names.

 You can have a look, or directly use the database if you want to.
 It is located in `data/all-languages.json`